Graduation Candidacy Information

 You MUST complete the Graduate School Exit Questionnaire by the last day of classes.
 The questionnaire is accessed by logging on to myPurdue.
 (Click on the “Academic” tab, then the “Graduate School Plan of Study” link.
 Once you log-in there, you’ll see the link to your questionnaire.)

 Your GPA must be 2.85 or higher to graduate.
 If you know you will be receiving an “I” (incomplete) in a course, notify the ME Graduate Office immediately.
 Failure to do so may require additional registration and fees.
+You will not be able to graduate until all coursework is complete.

 ME Graduate Office